5p4c351ck/video_game_api/README.md

 ![Import in Postman](https://github.com/5p4c351ck/video_game_api/blob/main/screenshots/Postman_import.png)

-Finally you need to choose the Environment from the top right corner and also add the following script in the Post-respose Scripts of the login requests highlighted in the image bellow.
+Finally you need to choose the Environment from the top right corner and also add the following script in the Post-respose Scripts of the login requests for both use and Admin, highlighted in the image bellow.

 ```javascript
 if (pm.response.code === 200) {